ISSUE 03

 EMANUEL

 With the pink top, yeah.
-And honestly at that point, I wasn’t even thinking about like primary source.
+And honestly at that point, I wasn’t even thinking about, like, primary source.
 I was just like, oh I have to shoot more.
 Like, people want more.
 And at that point, there were also people sending me like, oh you should photograph this person.

 And the daughter of the founder of MDK Noodles who’s a friend at this point was like, these are five people you can photograph if you want to.
-And then I obviously photographed her and her dad also.
+And then I photographed her and her dad also.
 And then it was kind of this—

 KENNY